All blog posts

 Recycling: a mixed picture

 Although the Netherlands leads Europe in plastic waste recycling, with an impressive 45% of plastic collected actually being recycled, there remains much room for improvement.
-The fact that the majority of plastic collected is still incinerated highlights the need to intensify our efforts in this area.
+The fact that the majority of plastic collected is still incinerated emphasizes the need to intensify our efforts in this area.

 Resources